Emmalu868/Group-3-Project/README.md

 ## Define the problem:

 - To help investors manage their portfolios more effectively
-- provide financial advisors portfolio management.
+- provide financial advisors portfolio management

 ## Target audience